EionRobb/purple-mattermost/README.md

 Group Discussions

+- Ability to search for channels by team (beta)
+- Ability to send and received messages (beta)
-- Ability to join a public or private channels
+- Ability to join a public or private channels (beta)
-- Ability to add members to a public or private channel from a list of users, identifiable by First and Last Name
+- Ability to add members to a public or private channel from a list of users, identifiable by First and Last Name (under development)

 1-1 Discussions

-- Ability to send and receive 1-1 messages
+- Ability to send and receive 1-1 messages (beta)
-- Ability to begin a new 1-1 discussion by selecting from a list of users, identifiable by First and Last Name
+- Ability to begin a new 1-1 discussion by selecting from a list of users, identifiable by First and Last Name (under development)

 Sign-in

-- Ability to sign-in using username/email & password, or AD/LDAP credentials
+- Ability to sign-in using username/email & password, or AD/LDAP credentials (under development)

 ## Requirements